 - The address/es where you’ve lived for the past three years

 - An up to date passport photo - you can submit this using the online form

 - £14 if using the online system, or £17 if renewing by post

 When you turn 70, you’ll need to renew your licence and confirm that you can still read a number plate from 20 metres away.
 There is a separate application process for this, and it’s a free service.

-t’s important to keep your details up to date - you can be fined up to £1,000 if you continue driving with a licence showing the wrong name or address.
+It’s important to keep your details up to date - you can be fined up to £1,000 if you continue driving with a licence showing the wrong name or address.
 If you just need to change your name or address, you can do this for free.

 If you lose your driving licence, or it gets stolen, damaged or destroyed, you can apply for a replacement online.
 You’ll need a passport, or other valid form of ID to do this, plus a fee of £20.

 If you’re from outside the UK but have a full driving licence issued in another country, you may be able to use it to drive in the UK.
 However, be aware of how long your licence is valid for, and the category of vehicle you’re able to drive, as this will vary depending on where your licence is from, and what it covers.
 For instance: